JonnyBanana/Coin-Hive_Hidden-Miner.github.io/README.md

 <h3> Curiosity </h3>

-The image PNG used as background in this example is actually a simple algorithm designed / written in PIET.</BR>
+The image PNG used as background in this example is actually a simple algorithm that i have designed / written in PIET.</BR>
 Who wants can test it in the online interface from here:

 https://www.bertnase.de/npiet/npiet-execute.php